All you need to know about color theory in UI Design

 Most people say shades when talking about lighter or darker variants of a hue.
 However, each method has a different name.

-Shading process vizualized
+Shading process visualized

 Tint